Apple iPhone 15 Pro Max vs OnePlus 12

 Who should buy each?

-Choose the Apple iPhone 15 Pro Max if: you shoot a lot of photos, want the best camera features, or need long-term software support.
+Choose the Apple iPhone 15 Pro Max if: you want the best camera for photography, value long-term software support, or prefer a premium build quality.
 (6.7" display, 4422 mAh battery)

 Conclusion